|Guide||♦||10 Triplogs||1 Topic|

-The butte gains its name from the Franciscan priest Silvestre Vélez de Escalante, who joined Francisco Atanasio Domínguez in an expedition in search for an overland route from Santa Fe to California in 1776.
-The Dominguez-Escalante Expedition failed to reach California after traversing southern Colorado and Utah, but returned to Santa Fe via northern Arizona.
+The butte gains its name from the Franciscan priest Silvestre Vélez de Escalante.
+He joined Francisco Atanasio Domínguez in an expedition in search of an overland route from Santa Fe to California in 1776.
+The Dominguez-Escalante Expedition failed to reach California after traversing southern Colorado and Utah but returned to Santa Fe via northern Arizona.
 As far as I can tell, Escalante never actually saw the Grand Canyon, having been warned away from it by Native Americans who told them they would not be able to cross it.

 Getting to Escalante Butte first requires you to descend the Tanner Trail from Lipan Point.
 The first mile of Tanner drops 1500 feet on a largely unmaintained trail that features loose footing and is slow going.
 During the descent, Escalante is in full view and gives you a chance to look for a good route if you choose to ascend from the south.